microsoft/vscode-docs/docs/editor/voice.md

 ## Voice in Copilot Chat

 You can use your voice to talk to [Copilot Chat](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot-chat) easily.
 The command **Voice: Start Voice Chat** (`kb(workbench.action.chat.startVoiceChat)`) brings up a voice chat, regardless of where the current focus is.
-If the focus is in the editor, inline chat is started, otherwise the Chat view is opened.
+If the focus is in the editor, Inline Chat is started, otherwise the Chat view is opened.

 ![Screenshot of the chat input field showing an active microphone icon to enter a voice chat message](images/accessibility/voice-chat.png)